learnk8s/learnk8s.io/_blog/why-kube/index.md

 In other words, Kubernetes will play Tetris with your infrastructure.

-Docker containers are the blocks; computers are the board, and Kubernetes is the player.
+Docker containers are the blocks; servers are the boards, and Kubernetes is the player.

 Having someone efficiently packing your infrastructure means that you get more computing for your money.